 Hailed by BBC Radio 3 as “a real poet of the piano,” American pianist Andrew Tyson is emerging as a distinctive and important new musical voice.
 In summer 2015, he was awarded First Prize at the Géza Anda Competition in Zürich, as well as the Mozart and Audience Prizes.
-These victories have resulted in numerous performances throughout Europe under the auspices of the Géza Anda Foundation.
+These victories resulted in numerous performances throughout Europe under the auspices of the Géza Anda Foundation.

-Tyson’s three recital discs apppear on the Alpha Classics label.
+Tyson’s three recital discs have been issued on the Alpha Classics label.
 His debut disc comprises the complete Chopin Preludes while his second album released in March 2017 features works by Scriabin and Ravel.
 His latest disc, Landscapes, released in September 2019, features works by Mompou, Albéniz, Scarlatti and Schubert and is described by Tyson as a program which “synthesizes my love of Spanish music, my love of nature and my fascination with the coloristic aspects of piano playing.”
 The album title takes its name from Federico Mompou’s Paisajes, which are “landscapes of the mind as much as intimate, yet vivid depictions of Spain.”